 Lad Phrao Sois 119 to 127 (take the Saen Saeb canal boat to The Mall Bang Kapi shopping centre, or take a taxi)

 It might be best known as the 24-hour flower market that supplies much of the floral trade across Bangkok and elsewhere in Thailand, but Pak Khlong Talat market – located alongside Memorial Bridge on the Chaophraya river – also has a substantial fruit and vegetable selection that comes close to rivalling Bangkok’s biggest fresh market names like Khlong Toey.
 And despite recent efforts to close down ‘illegally’ operating stalls on the pavements around the main body of Pak Khlong Talat, those traders inside the market continue to operate.
-Our Bangkok Night Lights tuk tuk tour makes its final stop at Pak Khlong Talat, and we also have a whole new range of market-based experiences taking place at the flower market.
+Our Bangkok Night Lights tuk tuk tour makes a stop at Pak Khlong Talat.

 Yet another large-scale Bangkok fresh market, Talat Thai (meaning ‘Thai market’) is truly a wholesale trading space in every sense of the term.
 Located out in the outer Bangkok suburb of Rangsit, this sprawling market sells every kind of produce you might imagine – fruit, vegetables, seafood, rice, dry goods, and more.
 Much like Khlong Toey, vendors from all over Bangkok come in here in search of inexpensive, high-quality goods – in fact, the market itself is divided up into a number of sub-markets that specialise in just one kind of produce, and some even say this is the largest wholesale food market in the whole of the Southeast Asia region.